NoahShore/City_Green_Sapce_and_Health/README.md

 3. Coordinates of the City,State from: https://simplemaps.com/data/us-cities

 ## Data Limitations:
     Health Values and Park Score provided in the data were used.
-The actual population size is unknown.
+    The actual city population and city size was not used.

-## PROCESS & ANALYSIS:
+## Process and Analysis
 ### Extraction, Transformation, and Loading
     Extraction: Pandas to access and read the raw data from the CSV file.
-Raw Source Data files are located in 'a500_cities_data', city_park_data, csv_outputs.
+Raw Source Data files are located in:
+         'a500_cities_data',
+         'city_park_data',
+         'csv_outputs'.

     Transformation: Data cleansing: cleaned the data using Pandas in a Jupyter Notebook.
 Retained needed data from source data.
-Cleaned data files located in the Data directory.
-'500_cities_data_sort.ipynb', 'city_park_data_sort.ipynb'. coords_cleaning.ipynb.
+        Cleaned data files located in:
+            Data directory:
+                '500_cities_data_sort.ipynb',
+                'city_park_data_sort.ipynb', and
+                'coords_cleaning.ipynb'.
-Tables: master_table.csv and master_table_and_coords.csv
+            'master_table.csv', and
+            'master_table_and_coords.csv'

     Loading: After the data was cleaned and transformed, it was loaded into MongoDB using Pymongo.
 Data joins using City and State Keys.
-'Mongo_setup.ipynb' database setup file.

-## INSTRUCTIONS TO RECREATE THE RESULTS:
+        Database setup file: 'Mongo_setup.ipynb'.

+### Instructions to recreate the results
     Before running the Jupyter Notebook files, ensure that your environment can use the following Python packages:
     Flask,
     Pandas,